![]() |

 CAMPER AGES: 11-17 (approximately)

 TYPE OF CAMP: Overnight/Sleepaway.
-Two-four week long community service, wilderness adventure, and language/cultural immersion programs.
+Two-four week long community service, wilderness adventure, and language/cultural immersion programs, Gap Year and Family Programs.

 CAMPER GENDER(S): Coed Campers.